 See the library reading list for this module (Medway)

-1. Discuss and apply psychological theories relating to sport & exercise
+Discuss and apply psychological theories relating to sport and exercise

-2. Discuss the influence of cognitive and social psychological factors that influence behaviour in a sport & exercise environment
+Discuss the influence of cognitive and social psychological factors that influence behaviour in a sport and exercise environment

-3. Discuss the theoretical principles of sports psychology underpinning applied practice
+Discuss the theoretical principles of sports and exercise psychology underpinning applied practice

-4. Discuss and apply knowledge of psychological concepts to group and individual behaviour in sport & exercise environments
+Discuss and apply knowledge of psychological concepts to group and individual behaviour in sport and exercise environments

 Back to top